 - Workshops/Trainings: Provide workshops for faculty and/or staff regarding how to handle situations when students are exhibiting acting out or disruptive behavior.

-- Referrals to CPS: Provide consultation for faculty and staff on how to facilitate a referral of a student to the CPS.
+- Referrals to CAPS: Provide consultation for faculty and staff on how to facilitate a referral of a student to CAPS.

-- Off Campus Resources: Provide information on resources available in the Bay Area community if a student is either unwilling to access CPS or requires specialized services that are not available on campus.
+- Off Campus Resources: Provide information on resources available in the Bay Area community if a student is either unwilling to access CAPS or requires specialized services that are not available on campus.

 Download the Faculty and Staff Guide or continue to explore the webpages in this section.